 According to the Heart & Stroke Foundation, Canadians experience cardiac arrest every 12 minutes (compared to stroke = every 10 minutes, or heart attack = every seven minutes).

-Over 70% of all cardiac arrests occur in homes and public places.
+Over 70% of all cardiac arrests occur in homes and public places, not in hospitals.
 Most victims are men in their late 60s or early 70s.
 Their collapse is witnessed by other people about 55% of the time.
 The majority of cardiac arrests occur in residential locations, with fewer than 22% occurring in public places (including 3% in malls, 2.7% on the road, 2.1% at the gym, 1.2 % at the office).

 Defibrillation, when used with CPR, can improve cardiac arrest survival rates to more than 50% but only if delivered in the first few minutes.
 For every one minute delay in defibrillation, the survival rate of a cardiac arrest victim decreases by 10%.
 But unless defibrillation or immediate CPR is available, an estimated 95% of sudden cardiac arrest victims will die before they can reach hospital.